Filming murals in sudbury

 How long does it take to obtain permission?

-Allow at least two weeks for contacting artists and negotiating license agreements.
+Please allow for at least two weeks for contacting artists and negotiating license agreements.
 The process may take longer if multiple muralists created one mural, requiring permission from all.
+We know time is of essence in TV land, so we’ll work as quickly as we can.

 What are the licensing fees?